-If a partnership (including an entity treated as a partnership for U.S. federal income tax purposes) holds the Taxable Bonds, the tax treatment of such partnership or a partner of such partnership generally will depend upon the status of the partner and the activities of the partnership.
-Partnerships acquiring Taxable Bonds and partners of partnerships acquiring the Taxable Bonds should consult their own tax advisors about the U.S. federal income tax consequences of acquiring, holding and disposing of the Taxable Bonds.
+If a partnership (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds the Taxable Bonds, the tax treatment of such partnership or a partner of such partnership generally will depend upon the tax status of the partner and the tax treatment of the partnership.
+Partnerships acquiring Taxable Bonds and partners of partnerships acquiring the Taxable Bonds should consult their own tax advisors about the U.S. federal income tax consequences to them of the purchase, ownership and disposing of the Taxable Bonds.